 Respondent is not making a bona fide offering of goods or services or legitimate, noncommercial fair use of the Disputed Domain Name.
-Respondent uses the Disputed Domain Name in connection with a commercial website featuring a variation of Complainant's logo, claiming to be "RELX Wholesale", and attempting to offer unauthorized or potentially counterfeited products bearing Complainant's brand.
-Past Panels have concluded that a respondent's efforts to sell unauthorized or potentially counterfeit products under the guise of a complainant's brand, trademarks, and/or logos amounts to neither a bona fide offering of goods or services under Policy $\P 4(c)(i)$ , nor a Policy $\P 4(c)(ii)$ legitimate noncommercial or fair use.
+Respondent uses the Disputed Domain Name in connection with a commercial website featuring Complainant's logo and attempting to offer unauthorized or potentially counterfeited products bearing Complainant's brand.
+Past Panels have concluded that a respondent's efforts to sell unauthorized or potentially counterfeit products under the guise of a complainant's brand, trademarks, and/or logos amounts to neither a bona fide offering of goods or services under Policy ¶ 4(c)(i), nor a Policy ¶ 4(c)(iii) legitimate noncommercial or fair use.